cits5501/cits5501.github.io/assets/workshops/workshop03-solutions.md

-## 3. Discussion questions
+## 3. Further questions

-Discuss the following questions about ISP in pairs or a small group, and come up with answers:
+Consider the following questions about ISP and try writing an answer to each.
+(Questions like this are typical of ones you might be asked in the mid-semester test or final exam.)
+Once you've made an attempt, you might like to drop in on a timetabled lab session to compare your answers with other students'.

+There is not necessarily any single correct answer to such questions; students are expected to base their answers on the information covered in class and in previous units, and on reasonable deductions they can make from those.

 a.
 Suppose we need to test some method (let's suppose it is a static
     method `myMethod` that takes one